neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 0 - Signup for Google Cloud/README.md

 ## Improving the Labs
 As you work through these labs, we'd really appreciate your feedback.
 One way to help us improve is to open an issue by going [here](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/issues).
 Outright bugs, usability suggestions, and general comments are all appreciated.
 Pull requests are great too!

-## Sign up for a Google Cloud account
+## Sign up for a Google Cloud Account
 You can sign up for a Google Cloud account [here](https://console.cloud.google.com/).
 Click on "Create account" and select "For myself."

 ![](images/01-newaccount.png)